 Golfers elbow or medial epicondylitis is overuse tendinopathy that can be associated with golfing, racquet sports [most likely due to valgus stresses placed at medial epicondyle], throwing sports, bowlers, archers, and weightlifters.

-Just aAs lateral epicondyle is site for origin of wrist and hand extensors, medial epicondyle is site for wrist and hand flexors and pronator muscle.
+Just as lateral epicondyle is the site for the origin of wrist and hand extensors, medial epicondyle is the site for wrist and hand flexors and pronator muscle.
 Pronator teres and the flexor carpi radialis are most common muscles involved in medial epicondyltis.

 Training errors, lack of proper technique and equipment, weakness, poor endurance, and poor flexibility of the forearm may increase the risk of developing medial epicondylitis.

 The main complaint is the pain over the medial or inner side of the elbow.
 Grip weakness may be reported.
 The pain increases with the activity of elbow.
 On examination, there is tenderness over medial epicondyle and pain on resisted flexion and pronation.